 This is where the hiking stops.
 To get into the cave mouth you clamber over and squeeze between an assortment of boulders.
 From there, the caves are accessed by swimming through the river that formed them.

 The water was surprisingly tepid, and, as I swam into the cavernous black, my head torch gave the water an ethereal turquoise glow.
-As we explored a series of caverns, we dragged ourselves out of the water periodically to point our torches up at the stalagtites dangling from caverns big enough to swallow a six-story building.
+As we explored a series of caverns, we dragged ourselves out of the water periodically to point our torches up at the stalactites dangling from caverns big enough to swallow a six-story building.

 Cruising in Indochina